inverno-io/inverno-mods/inverno-web/README.md

     void setRoles(Set<String> roles);
 }
 ```

+Particular care must be taken when declaring context types with generics (e.g. `Context<A>`), we must always make sure that for a given erased type (e.g. `Context`) there is one type that is assignable to all others which will then be retained during the context type generation.
+This basically follows Java language specification which prevents from implementing the same interface twice with different arguments as a result the generated context can only implement one which must obviously be assignable to all others.
+A compilation error shall be reported if inconsistent exchange context types have been defined.

 > In order to avoid any misuse and realize the benefits of the context generation, it is important to understand the purpose of the exchange context and why we choose to have it strongly typed.
 >